Don’t want to treat your nail fungus? Maybe it doesn't hurt, and the yellow, thick nails don't bother you. Maybe you think it’ll go away on its own.

 Nail removal.
 If the infection is deep and you’ve had it for a while, your doctor may want to remove all or part of your nail.
 A new nail usually grows back, but it might take a year or so.
 While it's coming back, your doctor will likely give you a cream or other treatment to put on your nail bed to keep fungus away.

 Laser treatment.
 You might have success getting your toenails zapped with targeted lasers.
 Several types of lasers are used.
-There isn't a lot of research on them, but so far it seems promising.
+There isn't a lot of research on them,and the results are mixed.
 Laser treatment isn’t covered by insurance, though, and it can cost a lot.

 Other Points to Keep in Mind